TheOdinProject/curriculum/rails/asset_pipeline.md

 In theory, you could override styles from your stylesheets stored at `app/assets/stylesheets` with either inline styles or `<style>` tags, but that gets really messy and totally defeats the purpose of having external stylesheets for keeping code clean.

-Let's also assume that you really like user `.container` classes to keep your `<div>` elements neatly organized.
-The solution is to use "Namespacing", which means that you basically nest your beneath some sort of variable or function name.
+Let's also assume that you really like using `.container` classes to keep your `<div>` elements neatly organized.
+The solution is to use "Namespacing", which means that you basically nest your classes beneath some sort of variable or function name.
 This is actually a principle that gets used a LOT, so it's important to understand it.
 You'll see it with stylesheets, javascripts, modules of code and more.

 The basic idea is to be able to say "all this code/css/whatever inside here only belongs to XYZ".
 You sort of fence it off.
 It's best explained with an example: